InternetHealthReport/rpki-history/README.md

 `status` is one of `[Valid, Invalid, NotFound]`.

-`reason` (only for `Invalid` status) gives more detailed information about why the status is Invalid. `code` is for automatic processing, while `description` provides a human-readable explanation.
+`reason` (only for `Invalid` status) gives more detailed information about why the status is invalid. `code` is for automatic processing, while `description` provides a human-readable explanation.

 ```json